Register for upcoming trips on our Trips and Events Calendar webpage

 group of students smiling at the top of Monadnock Mountain with panoramic view beyond Image by Libby McGrosky

-Mount Monadnock is is the most prominent mountain peak in southern New Hampshire.
+Beginner level (on the Intermediate end).
+Mount Monadnock is the most prominent mountain peak in southern New Hampshire.
 Monadnock has a bald only-rock summit, which provides awesome view all around!
-At 3,165 feet, Mount Monadnock is nearly 1,000 feet (305 m) higher than any other mountain peak within 30 miles (48 km) and rises 2,000 feet (610 m) above the surrounding landscape.
-Ralph Waldo Emerson and Henry David Thoreau were known to write about Mt Monadnock.
+At 3,165 feet, Mount Monadnock is nearly 1,000 feet (305 meters) higher than any other mountain peak within 30 miles (48 kilometers) and rises 2,000 feet (610 meters) above the surrounding landscape.
+Ralph Waldo Emerson and Henry David Thoreau were known to write about Mount Monadnock.

 Group on a high trail in the White Mountains

+Advanced Hike.
 Mount Moosilauke is a 4,802-foot mountain at the southwestern end of the White Mountains.
 It is closest to the town of Benton, New Hampshire.
 It is the tenth highest and most southwesterly of the 4,000 foot summits in the White Mountains.
-The Appalachian Trail passes over Mt Moosilauke, and it has a bald top with lovely views all around.
+The Appalachian Trail passes over Mount Moosilauke, and it has a bald top with lovely views all around.

 Weather

 Many of our hiking trips happen in fall or spring.
-Generally you can expect New England evenings to be surprisingly cool, even on a warm day.
+Generally you can expect New England summits to be surprisingly cool and/or windy, even on a warm day.
 Most weather is perfectly great weather for hiking, even rain.
 The only weather that will cause us to pause while on the trail is thunderstorms/lightning.
-Ridgelines or summits of mountains are likely to be quite chilly.
 If it is very windy and/or cool, we may limit the time we spend on various high points.
 Be prepared for hiking in fall or spring (and even summer) by bringing warm layers and rain layers, even when the forecast is for warm weather in Lowell, and carefully review the packing list below.
 Remember, we do have some warm layers you can rent for free with your reservation on a day hiking trip.

 Packing List